norswap/autumn/doc/A3-how-autumn-works.md

 # A3.
 How Autumn Works

-In the [last section](A2-first-grammar.md), we saw how to create a simple grammar and parse it using [`Autumn.parse`].
+In the [last section][A2], we saw how to create a simple grammar and use it to parse input by calling [`Autumn.parse`].
 In this section, we'll see what goes on under the hood when you do this.

-This understanding is pretty important in order to understand how to implement your own custom parsers (TODO link), as well as how to interpret parse results (for instance, what is the *furthest error position*).
+This understanding is pretty important in order to understand how to implement your own custom parsers ([B4.
+Writing Custom Parsers]), as well as how to interpret parse results (for instance, what is the *furthest error position*).

 It might also be illuminating in order to understand why certain parsers work the way they do.
 For instance, why does a [Choice] parser always pick the first alternative that matches instead of exploring all of them?
 In passing, this will shed light on the relationship between Autumn and grammar formalisms like PEG and CFG.

+[A2]: A2-first-grammar.md
 [`Autumn.parse`]: https://javadoc.jitpack.io/com/github/norswap/autumn4/-SNAPSHOT/javadoc/norswap/autumn/Autumn.html
 [Choice]: https://javadoc.jitpack.io/com/github/norswap/autumn4/-SNAPSHOT/javadoc/norswap/autumn/parsers/Choice.html
+[B4.
+Writing Custom Parsers]: B4-custom-parsers.md

 ## Grammars

 Let's start with a small aside.
 Autumn doesn't reify the notion of "grammar".
-A grammar is simply a collection of `Parser`.
+A grammar is simply a collection of [`Parser`] (these parsers will generally be wrapped within instances of [`rule`] — see [previous section][A2]) while they are being defined.
 Each `Parser` is potentially an entry point that can be used, though one generally uses a "root" parser that corresponds to the unit of choice in the language (e.g. a source file).

 All the parsers form a "parser graph" whose edges are given by the [`Parser#children()`].
 We'll see how to traverse this graph in section [B6.
 Visiting Parsers & Walking The Parser Graph][B6].